 As part of your estate plan, the gift offers significant tax savings

 For many people, a retirement account such as an IRA or 401(k) is the most significant source of assets accumulated in their lifetime.
-Others find that, because of other resources and investments, they are not in need of all the funds accumulated in their retirement accounts.
+Others find that, because of other resources and investments, when it comes time to start drawing required funds from a retirement account (otherwise known as Required Minimum Distribution), they are not in need of all the funds accumulated in their retirement accounts.
 For those, a natural question is whether they can donate retirement assets to Jewish Voice – and if doing so would result in any tax advantages.

 It is always possible to donate retirement assets, including an IRA, 401(k) or 403(b).
 The most direct procedure is to cash out the asset, pay the income tax attributable to the distribution, and then contribute the proceeds to charity.
 In many cases, however, there is little to no tax benefit associated with that type of donation.